-You will receive a description of the terms and conditions of the 50% husband and wife annuity when you apply for a benefit.
+You will receive a description of the terms and conditions of the 50% Joint and Survivor annuity when you apply for a benefit.
 The description includes your and your spouse's right to waive this form of payment and a description of optional forms of payment.
-To waive the 50% husband and wife annuity form of payment, you and your spouse must provide a written waiver (included with the Annuity application) within 90 days before payment of your Annuity Plan benefit begins.
-You may file a new waiver or change your previous waiver at any time during the 90-day period before your annuity starting date.
-Once payments begin, the form of payment may not be changed.

-You and your spouse must sign the written statement in the presence of a notary public.
+You and your spouse must sign the written statement of consent in the presence of a notary public.
 A waiver is not required if you provide satisfactory proof to the Board of Trustees that:

-- You are not married; - Your spouse, whose consent is required, cannot be located; or - You are legally divorced as confirmed by a court document.
+- You are not married; - Your spouse, whose consent is required, cannot be located; - You are legally divorced as confirmed by a court document; or - You are legally separated as confirmed by a court order.